RichardSchreier/sokoban/README.md

 >/<     Next/previous world
 q       Quit
 r       Re-start
+R       Replay solution
 s       If no solution, solve from the current state.
 S       Solve from the initial state, even if a solution has been found.
         While the solver is running:
             space   pause solve
             esc     exit solve
-R       Replay solution
-u/U     Undo/Re-do
-mouse   Move worker to specified square; can push box adjacent to worker
+cmd-S   Save the solution as a comment in the world file u/U     Undo/Re-do mouse   Move worker to specified square; can push box adjacent to worker